hudl/DeviceNanny/README.md

 - Monitor device checkout activity in a Slack channel
 - Easily add devices to the database by plugging them in
 - RFID for devices not plugged in via USB
+- Smart script to fix situations where devices could be taken/returned without being checked in/out

 Hardware Requirements: